All Episodes

 There's something else you can do about this.

-Uh uh running on uh my local station here, and we'll just play a little bit of it so you get a flavor of this.
+And we'll just play a little bit of it so you get a flavor of this.

-This is the Venezuelan Hugo Chavez-owned oil company, in partnership with the Wall Street Journal, doing this ad.
+This is the Venezuelan Hugo Chavez-owned oil company in partnership with the Wall Street Journal doing this ad.

 Just imagine what you can accomplish today.